Azure Virtual Machines security overview

 Virtual machine disk encryption

-Azure Disk Encryption is a new capability that lets you encrypt your Windows and Linux Azure Virtual Machine disks.
-Azure Disk Encryption uses the industry standard BitLocker feature of Windows and the dm-crypt feature of Linux to provide volume encryption for the OS and the data disks.
+Azure Disk Encryption is a new capability for encrypting your Windows and Linux virtual machine disks.
+Azure Disk Encryption uses the industry-standard BitLocker feature of Windows and the dm-crypt feature of Linux to provide volume encryption for the OS and the data disks.

-The solution is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets in your key vault subscription, while ensuring that all data in the virtual machine disks are encrypted at rest in your Azure storage.
+The solution is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets in your key vault subscription.
+It ensures that all data in the virtual machine disks are encrypted at rest in Azure Storage.

 Virtual machine backup

-Azure Backup is a scalable solution that protects your application data with zero capital investment and minimal operating costs.
+Azure Backup is a scalable solution that helps protect your application data with zero capital investment and minimal operating costs.
 Application errors can corrupt your data, and human errors can introduce bugs into your applications.
 With Azure Backup, your virtual machines running Windows and Linux are protected.

 Azure Site Recovery

-An important part of your organization's BCDR strategy is figuring out how to keep corporate workloads and apps up and running when planned and unplanned outages occur.
-Azure Site Recovery helps orchestrate replication, failover, and recovery of workloads and apps so that they are available from a secondary location if your primary location goes down.
+An important part of your organization's BCDR strategy is figuring out how to keep corporate workloads and apps running when planned and unplanned outages occur.
+Azure Site Recovery helps orchestrate replication, failover, and recovery of workloads and apps so that they're available from a secondary location if your primary location goes down.

-- Provides flexible replication — Using Site Recovery you can replicate workloads running on Hyper-V virtual machines, VMware virtual machines, and Windows/Linux physical servers.
+- Provides flexible replication: By using Site Recovery, you can replicate workloads running on Hyper-V virtual machines, VMware virtual machines, and Windows/Linux physical servers.

-- Eliminates secondary datacenter — You can replicate to a secondary on-premises site, or to Azure.
+- Eliminates secondary datacenters: You can replicate to a secondary on-premises site, or to Azure.
 Using Azure as a destination for disaster recovery eliminates the cost and complexity of maintaining a secondary site.
 Replicated data is stored in Azure Storage.